azumausu/Meek/README.md

 Each `Will*` / `Did*` pair brackets one phase: `Will*` fires before the phase starts, `Did*` after it finishes.

+Additional behaviour:

-`Insert` and `Remove` fire a more restricted set of lifecycle events on the affected screen and never pause / resume the currently visible top screen.
-Around the actual transition, `ScreenUI` also fires `ViewWillOpen` / `ViewDidOpen` (Push, Insert) and `ViewWillClose` / `ViewDidClose` (Pop, Remove).
-Each lifecycle hook can additionally receive a `StackNavigationContext` — these mechanics and the exact firing order are documented in [Receiving `StackNavigationContext` in lifecycle callbacks](#receiving-stacknavigationcontext-in-lifecycle-callbacks).
+- **Insert / Remove** fire a more restricted set of lifecycle events on the affected screen, and never pause / resume the currently visible top screen.
+- **`ScreenUI` view events** — Around the actual transition, `ViewWillOpen` / `ViewDidOpen` fires for Push and Insert, and `ViewWillClose` / `ViewDidClose` fires for Pop and Remove.
+- **Context-aware hooks** — Each lifecycle hook can additionally receive a `StackNavigationContext`.

+The exact firing order and these mechanics are documented in [Receiving `StackNavigationContext` in lifecycle callbacks](#receiving-stacknavigationcontext-in-lifecycle-callbacks).

 ### DI Integration